talipoff/gulp-ab-filter/README.md

-        /            +-> yes          +---{debug,               // enable debug mode to control the route of objects /             +-> yes, no           end(vinyl, cb, obj), // main end handler for all branches /              +-> namedBranch[]     flush(cb, obj),      // main flush handler for all branches /                   / | \             minimatch,           // options which apply for blob condition
+        /            +-> yes          +---{debug,               // enable debug mode to control the route of objects /             +-> yes, no           end(vinyl, cb, obj), // main end handler for all branches /              +-> namedBranch[]     flush(cb, obj),      // main flush handler for all branches /                   / | \             minimatch            // options which apply for blob condition
     |              {n: Name, p: Pipe }    }
     |
     |                     result